Updated: 03/03/20 | March 3rd, 2020

 Best places to stay in Belleville

-- BUDGET: Les Piaules – This newish hostel has a fantastic chimney lounge and a rooftop space.
+- BUDGET: Les Piaules – This new-ish hostel has a fantastic chimney lounge and a rooftop space.
 The bar/restaurant on the ground floor is popular with locals and groups, so it’s always a fun time.
 The rooms are super modern and the beds comfy.
-It’s one of my favorite hostels in town.
+It’s one of my favorite hostels in town (whenever I host a meet-up in Paris, it’s usually held here).

-- MID-RANGE: Hôtel des Pyrénées – While there is nothing particularly stand-out about this hotel, it has recently undergone some big renovations, so you’ll find sleek and modern rooms at affordable prices.
-There are family rooms for up to four people.
+- MID-RANGE: Hôtel des Pyrénées – While nothing really stands out about this hotel, it has recently undergone some big renovations so you’ll find sleek and modern rooms at affordable prices.
+There are family rooms for up to four people as well, making it a reasonably-priced option for familes.

 - LUXURY: Hôtel Scarlett – This is a trendy, refurbished hotel with seriously beautiful spaces.
 The beds are large and comfortable, and each room comes with a flat-screen TV.
-The helpful concierge will help you find your way around Paris, no problem.
+Their knowledgeable concierge can help you find your way around the city and plan your trip too.

 Best places to stay in Eiffel Tower/Champs de Mars

 - MID-RANGE: Hôtel Eiffel Kensington – A no-frills hotel, but it’s meters from the Eiffel Tower, and you can get private single rooms at decent prices.
-The rooms are spacious enough and come with a desk.
-I like the fluffy pillows.
+The rooms are on the smaller side but they are spacious enough and come with a small desk.
+It’s a good budget option for the location.

 - LUXURY: Pullman Paris Tour Eiffel – The rooms here are all modern and minimalist, with leather furniture and sleek finishings.
 Most have a desk and a little couch.
 There’s a fitness room and a really nice terrace for dining.
 Each room comes with amazing views over the city, and some come with balconies looking onto the tower.